Wyy-Wei/Stroke-Prediction/README.md

 ## Data exploration

-The dataset is downloaded from \href{stroke prediction dataset}{https://www.kaggle.com/fedesoriano/stroke-prediction-dataset}, with 5110 rows and 12 columns.
+The dataset is downloaded from [stroke prediction dataset](https://www.kaggle.com/fedesoriano/stroke-prediction-dataset), with 5110 rows and 12 columns.
 Each row in the data provides relavant information about the patient including:

 * id: unique identifier.
 * gender: "Male", "Female" or "Other".